madawei2699/excalidraw-docker/README.md

 ## What are the provided scripts for?

-- `build.sh` - this scripts will get all necessary Github repositories, create the folder structure and build the local Docker images for the containers
+- `build.sh` - this will get all necessary Github repositories, create the folder structure and build the local Docker images for the containers
 - `cleanup.sh` - this will do the opposite: stop stack, remove Docker images and all folders (this will also destroy the shared storage!), but it keeps your `.env` file

 ## How to backup?